 Disable Non-Microsoft Startups

-- Open up the Task Manager.
-To do so, press Ctrl + Alt + Delete simultaneously.
-Click “Task Manager” link.
+- Press Ctrl + Alt + Delete simultaneously.

 Perform Memory Diagnostic